Polynomial time vertex enumeration of convex polytopes of bounded branch-width: Vertex Enumeration

-where $\mathcal{V}$ is the set of vertices of $P$ and $t$ is the time needed to check if a face is feasible and minimal. \begin{proof} By Lemma~\ref{lemma:face_decomp2} every minimal feasible $C$-face can be obtained from a combination of one minimal feasible $A$-face and a minimal feasible $B$-face.
-It follows that we have to consider at most $|\mathcal{F}^A| \cdot |\mathcal{F}^B|$ combinations.
-By Proposition~\ref{claim5} and Proposition~\ref{claim4} it follows that
+where $t$ is the time needed to check if a subset of $\C$ is an injective $\C$-face. \begin{proof} As argued in the proof of Theorem~\ref{thm:correctness_alg_decomp2} every injective $\C$-face can be obtained from a combination of an injective $\A$-face and an injective $\B$-face.
+Hence, we need to consider at most $|\mathcal{F}^\A| \cdot |\mathcal{F}^\B|$ combinations.
+Proposition~\ref{claim4} together with (\ref{eq:vertex2}) yields

-For each candidate we have to check if it is feasible and minimal, which gives the final runtime bound. \end{proof} \end{theorem}

-We now observe that the time for checking if a face is minimal feasible can be done in polynomial time, which then leads us to the final result on the runtime of Alg.~\ref{alg:decomposition2}.
+For each combination checking in time $t$ if it defines a face and if it is injective, leads to the bound on the running time. \end{proof} \end{theorem}

-\begin{proposition} Given $A \in \Mod$, it can be checked in input polynomial time if a $A$-face $F$ is minimal feasible. \begin{proof} To check feasibility, we just have to solve the following LP:
+We still need to argue that $t$ in the above theorem is polynomial time. \begin{proposition} Given $\A \in \Mod$, it can be checked in input polynomial time if $F\subset \A$ is an injective $\A$-face. \begin{proof} Injectivity of $A_F$ is obviously checked in polynomial time.
+For testing if $F$ defines a face we just solve the following LP:

-If the LP is unbounded or the optimal value is greater than $0$ then we have found a solution $x^* \in P$ with $x^*_F = 0$ and $x^*_{A \setminus F} > 0$, which proves feasibility of $F$.
-If $F$ is feasible, there exists a solution of the LP with $z > 0$ and hence, the optimal value of the LP has to be positive.
+If the LP is unbounded or the optimal value is greater than $0$ then we have found a solution $x^* \in P$ with $x^*_F > 0$ and $x^*_{\A \setminus F} = 0$, which proves that $F$ is a $\A$-face.
+Reversely, if $F$ is a $\A$-face, there exists a solution of the LP with $z > 0$ and hence, the optimal value of the LP has to be positive. \end{proof} \end{proposition}

-To check minimality, do the following: By minimizing / maximizing each $i \in A$ using linear programming, we compute the following set $G$: